garvit3835/product-docs-feature/how-to-guides/databases/connecting-to-mongodb.md

 2. Go to **Database > Clusters** and click on **Create**.
 3. Choose the type of database cluster you want to deploy.
 4. Enter the **Instance name**, **Provider**, and **Region**.
-5. Click on **Create Deployment** and give it some time to deploy the infrastructure.
+5. Click on **Create Deployment** and give it time to deploy the infrastructure.
 6. Go to **Security > Network Access** and open the **IP Access List** tab.
 7. In the **Access List Entry**, enter `0.0.0.0/0` to allow inbound access from anywhere.